japila-books/spark-sql-internals/docs/spark-sql-BucketSpec.md

 # BucketSpec -- Bucketing Specification of Table

 [[creating-instance]]
-`BucketSpec` is the *bucketing specification* of a table, i.e. the metadata of the link:spark-sql-bucketing.adoc[bucketing] of a table.
+`BucketSpec` is the *bucketing specification* of a table, i.e. the metadata of the spark-sql-bucketing.md[bucketing] of a table.

 `BucketSpec` includes the following: